Summary

 "A lady who was using 'meta-fuel' [metaldehyde in combustible tablet form] to heat her curling tongs and threw the remains out of the window afterwards observed an assemblage of dead slugs."

 In 1937 Grimingham joined forces with H.C.F.
-Newton to write a short paper to the Journal of the Ministry of Agriculture in which they discussed the effectiveness of metaldehyde-based slug baits.
-Based on their trials on swede and wheat plots, Grimingham and Newton found no evidence to suggest any soil invertebrates other than slugs and snails were affected by the poisoned baits.
-A more recent and more comprehensive study by Lise Samsoe-Petersen, Markus Bieri and Wolfgang Buchs, published in Aspects of Applied Biology, supported the findings of Grimingham and Newton.
-Samsoe-Petersen and his colleagues tested the impact of methiocarb and metaldehyde on earthworms (Lumbricus terrestris), rove beetles (Aleochara bilineara) and four species of carabid beetles, concluding that:
+Newton to write a short paper to the Journal of the Ministry of Agriculture in which they discussed the effectiveness of metaldehyde-containing slug baits.
+Based on their trials on swede and wheat plots, Grimingham and Newton found no evidence to suggest any soil invertebrates other than gastropods (i.e., slugs and snails) were affected by the poisoned baits.
+In other words, that metaldehyde had a highly specific toxicology.
+A more recent and more comprehensive study by Lise Samsoe-Petersen, Markus Bieri, and Wolfgang Buchs, published in Aspects of Applied Biology during 1992, supported the findings of Grimingham and Newton.
+Samsoe-Petersen and his colleagues tested the impact of methiocarb and metaldehyde on earthworms (Lumbricus terrestris), rove beetles (Aleochara bilineara), and four species of carabid beetles, concluding that:

 "... metaldehyde showed no or negligible toxic effects, while methiocarb was toxic to beetles and deactivated the earthworms."

-In this study, earthworm ‘deactivation’ meant methiocarb caused them to stop feeding and retreat to their burrow.
+In this study, earthworm "deactivation" meant methiocarb caused them to stop feeding and caused them to retreat to their burrow.

 Metaldehyde breaks down to form ethanal, also known as acetaldehyde, and this appears to primarily affect gastropod mucus cells.
-Within a few days the ethanol breaks down to form carbon dioxide and water.
-For an excellent overview of metaldehyde and how it reacts in the environment, the reader is directed to Markus Bieri’s article on The Environmental Profile of Metaldehyde (opens PDF in new window).
+Within a few days the ethanal breaks down into acetic acid, and thereafter to carbon dioxide and water.
+For an excellent overview of metaldehyde and how it reacts with both the vertebrate metabolism and the environment, the reader is directed to Markus Bieri's article on The Environmental Profile of Metaldehyde (opens PDF in new window).

 So, what is a slug pellet and what does it do to slugs?
-Domestic slug pellets (i.e. those containing metaldehyde – which will be the main focus of this section) are comprised of three main components: metaldehyde at a concentration of about 3%, which equates to about 30mg per gram of pellets or roughly 0.3mg per pellet in the smaller products; bran to attract the slugs; and a blue dye.
-The blue dye is added in a bid to prevent birds from eating the pellets because laboratory studies have suggested that birds seem less inclined to peck at blue objects.
-A study on house sparrows (Passer domesticus) by Iwona Pawlina and Gilbert Proulx found that giving seeds a blue coating greatly reduced the birds’ tendency to eat them, while a similar study on red-winged blackbirds (Agelaius phoeniceus) by a team at the U.S. Department of Agriculture in Florida yielded similar results.
-The theory is that birds probably avoid eating blue objects because they’re novel; there’s nothing in their natural diet of a similar colour.
+Currently, domestic slug pellets manufactured and sold in the UK are comprised of three main components: ferric phosphate (formerly metaldehyde) at a concentration of between 1% and 3%, which equates to a maximum concentration of about 30 mg per gram of pellets or roughly 0.3 mg per pellet in the smaller products; a cereal (bran) to attract the molluscs; and a blue dye.
+The blue dye is added in a bid to prevent birds from eating the pellets because laboratory studies have suggested birds seem less inclined to peck at blue objects.
+A study on house sparrows (Passer domesticus) by Iwona Pawlina and Gilbert Proulx, for example, found that giving seeds a blue coating greatly reduced the birds' tendency to eat them, while a similar study on red-winged blackbirds (Agelaius phoeniceus) by a team at the U.S. Department of Agriculture in Florida yielded similar results.
+The theory is that birds probably avoid eating blue objects because they're novel; there's nothing in their natural diet of a similar colour.

-Much of our understanding of how slug pellets affect gastropods comes from work by mollusc biologist Rita Triebskorn at the University of Tübingen in Germany.
-The precise mechanisms by which metaldehyde works are outside the scope of this article, but sufficed to say that Triebskorn and her colleagues have discovered that it makes major changes to the structure of gastropod mucocytes, the cells that manufacture and secrete mucus, which cause them to produce excessive mucus and the slug fatally dehydrates itself.
+Much of our understanding of how the metaldehyde used in traditional slug pellets affected gastropods came from work by mollusc biologist Rita Triebskorn at the University of Tübingen in Germany.
+The precise mechanisms by which metaldehyde works are outside the scope of this article, but sufficed to say that Triebskorn and her colleagues discovered that it makes major changes to the structure of gastropod mucocytes, the cells that manufacture and secrete mucus, which cause them to produce excessive amounts mucus.
+In other words, they caused slugs and snails to fatally dehydrate themselves.
+This also explained why the these pellets were less effective in wet conditions, during which the gastropods could quickly rehydrate.
+Iron phosphate, by contrast, accumulates in the calcium spherules of the mollusc digestive glands, which interferes with the calcium metabolism in their gut, in turn disrupting feeding and mucus production.
+Some suppliers suggest that this causes the slugs and snails to retreat underground, but regardless the gastropods starve to death within three to six days.

 Toxicity 101

-Before we can consider the effects that metaldehyde slug pellets have on hedgehogs, we must first consider how we measure toxicity (i.e. how poisonous a substance is) to animals.
+In order to consider the effects that slug pellets could have on hedgehogs, we must first consider how we measure toxicity (i.e., how poisonous a substance is) to animals.
 The most common methods of expressing toxicity are the Lethal Dose 50, or Lethal Concentration 50 for aquatic animals; often abbreviated to LD50 and LC50, respectively.
-Basically, these values tell you the concentration required to kill half (i.e. 50%) of the group of whatever species you’re testing it on.
+Basically, these values tell you the concentration required to kill half (i.e., 50%) of the group of whatever species you're testing it on.

 A number of problems are associated with LD and LC tests, not least that they give no indication of the underlying actions of the substances being tested.
-There are also various ethical concerns, which have led to a change in the way the UK government issue licences for this testing, as well as more technical issues.
-Essentially, poisons can act in different ways when administered via different routes (e.g. if applied to the skin or swallowed); the toxicity can vary on an individual basis as well as across species, sometimes by considerable degrees; and the susceptibility of an animal to a poison can depend on the other foods in its diet.
+There are also various ethical concerns, which led to a change in the way the UK government issued licences for this testing, as well as more technical issues.
+Essentially, poisons can act in different ways when administered via different routes (e.g., if applied to the skin or swallowed).
+Likewise, toxicity can vary on an individual basis as well as across species, sometimes by a considerable degree.
+The susceptibility of an animal to a poison can depend on the other foods in its diet as well.
 Despite the problems and ethicality, it is the LD50 data for metaldehyde that is most abundant.

 According to the World Health Authority, metaldehyde LD50 values range widely.
-In dogs, the LD50 values can be anywhere from 100 to 1,000 mg/kg (i.e. 100 milligrams administered per kilogram of dog) depending on breed, while cats average 207 mg/kg and rats fall in the range of 227 to 690 mg/kg.
-Human (generally children) deaths following metaldehyde ingestion have been recorded and, according to a 1958 paper in the journal Schweizerische Medizinische Wochenschrift (Swiss Medical Weekly), it has been used in at least two murders!
-In humans, symptoms of metaldehyde poisoning include stomach cramps, sickness, diarrhoea, fever and convulsions – ultimately, the symptoms can terminate in coma and death.
+In dogs, for example, the LD50 values can be anywhere from 100 to 1,000 mg/kg, depending on breed, while cats average 207 mg/kg, and rats fall in the range of 227 to 690 mg/kg.
+Human (generally children) deaths following metaldehyde ingestion have been recorded and, according to a 1958 paper in the journal Schweizerische Medizinische Wochenschrift (Swiss Medical Weekly), it has been used in at least two murders.
+In humans, symptoms of metaldehyde poisoning include stomach cramps, sickness, diarrhoea, fever, and convulsions -- ultimately, the symptoms can progress to coma and death.
+The Materials Safety Data Sheet for ferric phosphate supplied by Fisher Scientific gives the LD50 in rats as "above 2,000 mg/kg", so significantly higher than for metaldehyde, and the USDA Agricultural Marketing Service notes that the LD50 in humans is "greater than 5,000 mg/kg".

 One prominent feature of metaldehyde poisoning in humans is the loss of memory.
 In a 1982 paper to the Western Journal of Medicine, medical doctors W.T.
-Longstreth Jr. and David Pierson reported on the case of a female school teacher who swallowed 470mL of liquid slug bait in an apparent suicide attempt.
-The woman’s recovery was hampered by “prolonged memory and psychomotor dysfunction” – in other words, she had problems with her memory and coordinating her movements.
+Longstreth Jr. and David Pierson reported on the case of a female school teacher who swallowed 470 mL of liquid slug bait in an apparent suicide attempt.
+The woman's recovery was hampered by "prolonged memory and psychomotor dysfunction" -- in other words, she had problems with her memory and coordinating her movements.
 In a personal communication to Nigel Reeve (mentioned in Hedgehogs), Les Stocker explained that meta-poisoned hedgehogs display increased hypersensitivity and excitability.
-In The Complete Hedgehog, Stocker elaborates, explaining that in his experience the “classic symptoms of metaldehyde poisoning” are extreme excitement and tremors, with some muscle stiffening and even partial paralysis.
+In The Complete Hedgehog, Stocker elaborates, explaining that in his experience the "classic symptoms of metaldehyde poisoning" are extreme excitement and tremors, with some muscle stiffening and even partial paralysis.
+I know of no similar information regarding overconsumption of iron by hedgehogs.
+Clinical trials on humans suggest short-term excessive consumption of ferric phosphate results in an upset stomach and diarrhoea, vomiting, and depression, but that symptoms pass quickly.
+Overall, in their Fact Sheet on the compound, the Environmental Protection Agency in the USA state:

 Hogging slug pellets

-It is generally assumed that direct consumption of slug pellets by hedgehogs is unlikely, and if they were to consume slugs that had been killed by metaldehyde pellets, they would need to eat considerable quantities before death.
-Despite such assumptions, there is actually little data on metaldehyde toxicity in hedgehogs.
+A significant factor in the banning of metaldehyde and its replacement with ferric phosphate was not only the potential for hedgehogs and garden birds to be poisoned by eating the pellets, but also the potential for bioaccumulation - i.e., the predators eating a lot of poisoned slugs or snails.
+It had been generally assumed, however, that direct consumption of slug pellets by hedgehogs was unlikely, and if they were to consume slugs that had been killed by metaldehyde-based ones, they would need to eat unrealistic quantities to be affected themselves.
+Despite such assumptions, wildlife rescues were concerned, and there is actually some, albeit very limited, data on metaldehyde toxicity in hedgehogs.
 Pat Morris, in his The New Hedgehogs Book, told how, after writing to several slug pellet manufacturers, he was directed to the research of Professor Christian Schlatter in Switzerland, who seems to have been the first person to investigate the problem.
-According to Morris, Schlatter found that the LD50 of metaldehyde for hedgehogs was about 500 mg/kg, suggesting it would take about 250mg to kill a 500g (1 lb.) hedgehog.
+According to Morris, Schlatter found that the LD50 of metaldehyde for hedgehogs was about 500 mg/kg, suggesting it would take about 250 mg to kill a 500g (1 lb.) hedgehog.

-Based on the Schlatter’s estimate, it has been calculated that a hedgehog would need to eat somewhere in the region of 5,000 poisoned slugs before it reached the LD50 level.
-Similarly, working on the basis that smaller domestic slug pellets typically contain about 3% metaldehyde (i.e. 1g pellets contains 0.03g, or 30mg of ‘meta’) then a hedgehog of 500g would need to eat 8.3 grams in one evening to accumulate 250mg of ‘meta’.
-If we consider that the smaller domestic pellets weigh about 10mg each, the hedgehog would need to eat 830 pellets to reach this LD50 dose.
-Both scenarios seem highly unlikely, and it is not difficult to see why death as a direct result of metaldehyde poisoning is considered equally improbable.
-None of this, however, precludes hedgehogs from consuming some slug pellets and potentially suffering the effects, albeit on presumably relatively rare occasions.
+Based on the Schlatter's estimate, it was calculated that a hedgehog would need to eat somewhere in the region of 5,000 poisoned slugs before it reached the LD50 level.
+Similarly, working on the basis that smaller domestic slug pellets typically contained about 3% metaldehyde (i.e., 1 g of pellets contained 30 mg of meta), a hedgehog of 500 g would need to eat 8.3 g in one evening to accumulate 250 mg of the toxin.
+If we consider that the smaller domestic pellets weigh about 10 mg each, the hedgehog would need to eat 830 to reach this LD50 dose.
+Both scenarios seem highly unlikely, and it is not difficult to see why death as a direct result of metaldehyde poisoning was considered equally improbable.
+None of this, however, precluded hedgehogs from consuming some slug pellets and potentially suffering the effects.

 In a paper to The Veterinary Record during 1991 veterinarians Ian Keymer, E.A.
-Gibson and Debby Reynolds presented their analysis of the causes of death for 74 hedgehogs recovered from 65 localities around East Anglia.
-Thirty-five carcasses were tested for metaldehyde and the vets found three individuals had probably died from metaldehyde poisoning.
-One individual had a ‘meta’ concentration of 80 mg/kg in the liver, suggesting it had been absorbed into the bloodstream, while the other two were found to have 40 mg/kg of acetaldehyde (a meta breakdown product) in their stomachs.
-Four other hedgehogs were found to have sub-lethal (i.e. less than 20 mg/kg) concentrations of metaldehyde in their stomach or kidneys.
+Gibson, and Debby Reynolds presented their analysis of the causes of death for 74 hedgehogs recovered from 65 localities around East Anglia.
+Thirty-five carcasses were tested for metaldehyde and the vets found three individuals (8.6%) had probably died from metaldehyde poisoning.
+One individual had a meta concentration of 80 mg/kg in the liver, suggesting it had been absorbed into the bloodstream, while the other two were found to have 40 mg/kg of acetaldehyde (a meta breakdown product) in their stomachs.
+Four other hedgehogs yielded sub-lethal (i.e., less than 20 mg/kg) concentrations of metaldehyde in their stomach or kidneys.
 Referring to a discussion with Mark Fletcher at the Central Science Laboratory in York, Keymer and his colleagues wrote:

 "Fletcher believes that hedgehogs are poisoned by eating metaldehyde based pellets rather than by eating slugs poisoned by the chemical."

-During his studies at the German Federal Research Centre in Münster, Hubert Gemmeke found that hedgehogs would eat slug pellets; methiocarb pellets were apparently three-times more palatable than metaldehyde ones.
-Methiocarb is significantly more toxic than meta and Gemmeke calculated that, were a hedgehog to eat all the methiocarb pellets it came into contact with while foraging, it could reach the LD50 in just two square-metres (about 22 sq-ft).
-It has been suggested that hedgehogs may stand a greater chance of reaching the LD50 if they eat slug pellets and poisoned slugs while foraging.
-This seems plausible, although some authors have noted that despite a proclivity to eat carrion, hedgehogs often treat moribund prey with suspicion.
-In addition, it may be argued that hedgehogs eating slug pellets in a laboratory doesn’t necessarily mean they’ll actively choose them while foraging naturally or as an alternative to normal prey.
-Nonetheless, I know several wildlife rescues who receive hedgehogs showing signs of metaldehyde poisoning each year and, in The Complete Hedgehog, Les Stocker wrote:
+It had been suggested that hedgehogs might stand a greater chance of reaching the LD50 if they ate slug pellets and poisoned slugs while foraging.
+This seemed plausible, although some authors have noted how hedgehogs often treat moribund prey with suspicion, despite being known to feed on carrion.
+In addition, it may be argued that hedgehogs eating slug pellets in a laboratory doesn't necessarily mean they'll actively choose them while foraging naturally, or as an alternative to normal prey.
+Nonetheless, in the two decades or so preceding its banning, I knew of several wildlife rescues who reported receiving hedgehogs showing signs of metaldehyde poisoning each year and, in The Complete Hedgehog, Les Stocker wrote:

 "All the same I believe that hedgehogs, especially youngsters, will pick up, lick and chew slug pellets especially as a stimulus to that peculiar hedgehog trait, self-lathering."